AbdellahRAISSOUNI/Abdelilah-pins/docs/RECENT_ENHANCEMENTS.md

 ## 📝 Summary

-These recent enhancements have transformed the PinGenerator dashboard into a modern, professional SaaS application with:
+These recent enhancements have transformed the PinSlayer dashboard into a modern, professional SaaS application with:

 - ✅ **Space-efficient design** with compact metric cards
 - ✅ **Interactive notifications** with rich dropdown content